Kotlin/KEEP/proposals/stdlib/success-or-failure.md

 However, we discourage writing functions that return `SuccessOrFailure` as a [matter of style](#error-handling-style-and-exceptions).
-If those functions are written, they should only be present in addition to regular ones.
+If those functions are written, they should only be present in addition to regular (throwing) ones.

 Take a look at the following example code that uses monad comprehension over `Try` monad